 Teaching argumentative writing in upper elementary grades scaffolds from one to five paragraphs.
 Learn how to use specific structures and strategies to get effective essays from your students.

-Our favorite fourth grade teacher, Ms. Sneed sat at a table with her upper elementary colleagues.
-“Time to get started on the scope and sequence of our persuasive and opinion writing for third, fourth, and fifth grades,” said the curriculum coordinator, Mr. Kalamata.
+Our favorite fourth grade teacher, Ms. Sneed, sat at a table with her upper elementary colleagues.
+“Time to get started on the scope and sequence of our argumentative writing program for third, fourth, and fifth grades,” said the curriculum coordinator, Mr. Kalamata.
 “Next year, our district has committed to monthly one-paragraph and five-paragraph prompts.
-We’ll take a scaffolded approach, building on students’ skills month after month and year after year.”
+We’ll scaffold learning, building students’ skills month after month and year after year.”

 Mr. Kalamata opened a file folder.
 Then he distributed a handout.

 Basic Paragraph Structure in Argumentative Writing

 “This ladder shows the approach.
-Next year is our first year with argumentative writing.
+Next year is our first year teaching argumentative writing with the new materials.
 Therefore, both third and fourth grade students will begin with basic paragraph structure.
 Yep, just opinion-reason-reason-reason-opinion.